+- income and expenditure

 - Balance sheet

 - Cashflow forecast

 - Other reports as required

+- Monthly reconciliations reference 2.2

 Once the monthly reports have been compiled the School Business Manager and Headteacher meet to review the financial performance and position of the academy in accordance with the Accounting Officer Finance meeting schedule noting any actions and then sign the reports.
 The Headteacher will meet with the Chair of Trustees monthly to share these reports and once agreed the Chair of Trustees signs them and they are shared with the other Trustees via the Trustee portal.
 The latest management reports are prepared and discussed at the Resources Committee.